Fielding error: Outfielders

-Nineteenth-century player Tom Brown established the major league record with 490 errors committed as an outfielder.
-He racked up 222 errors in the American Association, 238 in the National League, and 30 in the Player's League.
-(Brown also committed six errors as a pitcher, for a total of 496 errors in his career.)
-By contrast, the National League record is held by nineteenth-century player George Gore with 346 errors and the American League record by Ty Cobb with 271.
+Nineteenth-century player Tom Brown established the MLB record with 490 errors committed as an outfielder.
+He racked up 222 errors in the American Association, 238 in the National League, and 30 in the Players' League.
+Brown also committed six errors as a pitcher, for a total of 496 errors in his career.
+The National League record is held by 19th-century player George Gore with 346 errors and the American League record by Ty Cobb with 271.